Cryptech-Services/metrixlgp-docs/docs/earn/intro.md

 ### AutoGovernor Rewards

-80% of the rewards from each of the AutoGovernors is automatically injected into the pool every 1920 blocks, roughly every 2 days.
+`80%` of the rewards from each of the AutoGovernors is automatically injected into the pool every 1920 blocks, roughly every 2 days, with `20%` of the reward going to the respective <Highlight color="#bf96c6">**g**</Highlight> hodler.